dxWiz/TryHackMe/splunk101/README.md

 Add data by using the `Settings > Data Inputs > Local event log collection` and look for `Microsoft-Windows-0Sysmon/Operational` then add and save.
 Upload the tutorial data on the desktop, after uploading click on `Start Searching` and wait for the total events as the answer.

 # Task 5 Splunk Queries

+Search using `All time` and you will be able to get all the answers for this section.

 # Task 6 Sigma Rules
 # Task 7 Dashboards & Visualizations
 # Task 8 Alerts